Pietro Lazzari: America

 With the rise of Fascism, Lazzari left Italy for New York in 1925.
 In the following year he was one of nine European artists who contributed to an important exhibition at the New Gallery.
 Other participating artists included Pablo Picasso, Pascin and Amedeo Modigliani.

 During the era of the Great Depression Lazzari became an American citizen and did commissions for the Works Progress Administration and the Federal Art Project including murals and sculptures.
 He also participated in the influential Abstract Art in America exhibition at the Whitney Museum of American Art.

 In the early 1940s, Pietro Lazzari moved permanently to Washington D.C., where he established his studio and participated in the World War II National Artists for Victory exhibition at the Metropolitan Museum of Art (1942).
 During the following years Lazzari was awarded a Fulbright Fellowship and received commissions for bronze portraits of Pope Paul VI and Eleanor Roosevelt.
+Beginning in the 1950s, Lazzari worked closely with Lucy Kramer Cohen, a civil servant and amateur artist who managed his correspondence with figures like Roosevelt and publicized his work in Washington, D.C.